 I understand the question, if you think that designing an experience is the same as having celebrity bands performing during halftime at Super Bowl or securing Bill Gates as the keynote for your annual general meeting.
-But designing experiences in the sense that I talk about is anything but this.
+But designing experiences in the sense that I talk about is a whole other story.

 What is an experience

-If you have followed my blog for a while (otherwise check out this link) you know that an experience consists of five different tools that you must use and/or incorporate into your event to make it an experience:
+If you have followed my blog for a while, you know that an experience consists of five different tools that you must use and/or incorporate into your event to make it an experience:

 - The experience space